JillianQuinn/Spring-2019-CPE-202/README.md

 # *These projects are protected by a confidentiality contract to avoid plagerism of future students.
-To see the code, please contact me and I will share the code privately. *
+To see the code, please contact me Jiquinn@calpoly.edu and I will share the code privately. *

 # Spring-2019-CPE-202: Data structures & Associated Python Projects: